Glossary of Financial Aid Terms

 When a student's need can not be met with other forms of financial aid, a Federal Direct Stafford Loan may be recommended.
 Eligible students may qualify for federal interest benefits and may not be required to repay the loan until they graduate, withdraw or enroll less than half-time.
 Loans are repayable according to a payment schedule arranged by the Department of Education.

 PLUS loans allow parents of dependent undergraduate students to borrow up to the cost of education minus other financial aid.
 There are no aggregate loan limits.
-The program has a fixed interest rate of 7.9 percent.
-An origination fee of 4 percent is charged at disbursement.
+The program has a fixed interest rate of 6.41 percent.
+A loan origination fee is charged at disbursement.
 Unless deferred, repayment begins 60 days after the loan is fully disbursed.

 Need based, federally subsidized loans with a fixed rate of 3.4 percent for undergraduate students.
 Repayment is deferred until students graduate, withdraw or enroll less than half-time.
 Interest is paid by the federal government until six months after students graduate, withdraw or drop below half-time enrollment.
 A 1 percent origination fee is charged at disbursement.